CoryParsnipson/sfml-test/README.md

 Things to do next
 -----------------
-* Refactor factories and manager to be normal objects that can belong to Scene

 * Change Scene::draw to use a visitor that builds global transform instead of doing it in SceneObject?

 * Consider adding an array to PlayerGamepad that keeps track of which keys/mouse buttons